adobe/helix-importer-ui/importer-guidelines.md

 ## Proxy, security and memory

-When using this importer tool, everything happens in the browser which means the import process must be able to fetch all the resources and in some cases execute the Javascript from the page being imported.
+When using this importer tool, everything happens in the browser which means the import process must be able to fetch all the resources and in some cases execute the JavaScript from the page being imported.

 When running `aem import`, a proxy is started and all requests to the host are re-written client-side and go through the proxy.
 This allows the importer to control the security settings and avoid CORS and CSP issues.
 The target page is then loaded in an iframe and the importer access to the DOM via this iframe.

 This is a generic solution that works in 90% of the cases.
-But some sites are pretty imaginative on how to prevent being loaded in a iframe (like a Javascript redirect if the `window.location` is not their own host).
+But some sites are pretty imaginative on how to prevent being loaded in an iframe (like a JavaScript redirect if the `window.location` is not their own host).
 If you face such a problem, you can contact the AEM team and we can look at some workarounds and potentially integrate more logic in the proxy to handle more of these cases.

 One workaround to try could be to run the browser with all security settings off.
 But this is getting harder and harder to do.